Howe Sound Biosphere Roundtable

 Review the recruitment package for information on the process, criteria, and application.
 Reference documents listed below also contain relevant information.

-The Roundtable Selection Committee will make decisions on applicants.
-The committee will also ensure positions represent diversity across the region from the following categories as shown in the illustration above.
+The Roundtable Selection Committee will decide on applicants.
+The committee also ensures that positions represent diversity across the region from the categories shown in the illustration above.

 To apply, complete the application form.
 Alternatively, you can submit an expression of interest if you are considering applying but are not ready to complete the form.
 You may use the form for questions about the Roundtable or contact ruthsimons@howesoundbri.org